 - Once complete, a new QR code will appear for installing the app

-When the build is complete, install the app on your iPhone.
+When the preview build is complete, install it on your iPhone.

 - Scan the installation QR code with your iPhone